Amelia Island offers a myriad of things to do, places to see & dining options. Below are some of our personal

 Amelia Island Board Rentals – Take a tour with a local guide on an electric skateboard!.
 904-335-8248

-Rip Tide Beach Services – Riptide Beach Services offers rentals to help make your beach vacation a memorable experience. – Chairs, umbrellas, kayaks, boards and more!
-They also offer guided watersport and bike tours (904)-891-5687
+Rip Tide Beach Services – Riptide Beach Services offers rentals to help make your beach vacation a memorable experience. – Chairs, umbrellas, kayaks, boards, bikes and more!
+They also offer guided watersport, private boat and bike tours.
+Additionally, they offer lessons (904)-891-5687

 Bike-Scoot-Yak Rentals – bicycles, scooters, kayaks, beach equipment, and beach wheelchairs, they will also deliver them to where you are staying or playing 904-404-8654

 Beach Rentals and More – Beach chairs, umbrellas, shelters, body boards, kayaks, surf boards, and stand up paddle boards (904)-310-6124

 Amelia Island Adventure Rentals – Enjoy the beauty and serenity of Fernandina Beach and Amelia Island the fun and eco-friendly way – on an electric scooter!
 Delivery or Pick up (904) 672-5512

 ON THE WATER